easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dps-apv/README.md

 	The BASEDIR environment variable is not defined correctly This environment variable is needed to run this program

-Just go in bin folder and execute the following command :
+Then before starting it, just go in bin folder and execute the following command :

 	chmod +x *.sh

-Then start Tomcat with the command ./catalina.sh run or ./startup.sh

 #### Debugging :